Presented by the Seton Hall Law School’s Dean's Suite and Continuing Legal Education (CLE)

 Seton Hall Law School is also an accredited provider for Pennsylvania CLE.
 If you are seeking Pennsylvania CLE credits, please be sure to provide your Pennsylvania attorney identification number and request a Pennsylvania certification and evaluation form at registration (check-in).

 If requesting CLE credit, please confirm (below) that you are a practicing attorney.

-I ( CLE Consent ) --Select-- CONFIRM that I am a practicing attorney and request NJ CLE credits for attending this program.
+I ( If the program is approved to award CLE credits, are you seeking CLE credits for NJ?
+(CLE Consent) ) --Select-- YES NO that I am a practicing attorney and request NJ CLE credits for attending this program.
 I understand that only a NJ Certificate of Attendance will be issued for my attendance and that I may use same to seek reciprocity for other jurisdictions including NY.

 I ( CLE Consent for PA ) --Select-- CONFIRM that I am a practicing attorney and request PA CLE credits for attending this program.
 I understand that on the day of the event, I will need to provide Seton Hall University School of Law with my PA attorney identification number in order to receive the credits.
 PA credits will be available electronically; no Certificate of Attendance will be issued.